 What is the CCS remote learning timeline for KPrep–12?

-Remote learning will be March 18–May 4, and there will still be spring break as scheduled.
+Remote learning will be March 18–June 12, with spring break as scheduled.

 - We are confident that remote learning will provide the same level of excellence to your students.
 We are looking forward to what God has in store for us as we enter a season of remote learning for our KPrep–12 families.
 This time may help our students grow in new ways.